sylhare/sylhare.github.io/_posts/2020/2020-07-14-reverse-engineering.md

 >> Yeah you found the flag!
 ```

-And in this example _s0m3th!ng_ would be the flag.
+And in this example, _s0m3th!ng_ would be the flag.
-You don't know it in advance so you'll have to find it.
+You don't know it in advance, so you'll have to find it.

 ### Write-up Sources

-I chose this one because it had a lot of write ups including one with angr,
+I chose this one because it had a lot of write-ups, including one with angr,
 So it would be a good choice to practice with radare2 and angr with a chance of succeeding
 while being a total beginner.